What is GRE

 Search for Graduate Programs in Computer and Information Sciences

-What is the GRE score required for admission to Masters Degree Program in Virginia Polytechnic Institute and State University at Computer Science and Engineering?
+What is the GRE score required for admission to Masters Degree Program in Case Western Reserve University at Computer and Information Sciences?